 To RAN4:

-ACTION: RAN1 kindly requests RAN4 to take the above information into consideration in the future work and provide feedback on the criterion of pathloss measurement failure, in order to clarify the meaning of “the UE is not able to accurately measure PLb,f,cqd”.
+ACTION: RAN1 kindly requests RAN4 to take the above information into consideration.
+Any feedback on the criterion of pathloss measurement failure would help RAN1 to clarify the meaning of “the UE is not able to accurately measure PLb,f,cqd”.

 3. Date of Next TSG-RAN1 Meetings: